discordeno/template/README.md

 - There is a step by step walkthrough to learn how to create Discord bots with Discordeno on our website! https://discordeno.mod.land/stepbystep

+---
+## Troubleshooting
+### `Module “./deps” has no exported member X deno-ts(2305)`
+This is most likely because you don’t have the modules cached.
+Run `deno cache mod.ts` and then reload your code editor.